9 Day Northern Lights Self Drive Tour of the Complete Ring Road with Waterfalls & Hot Springs

-Once you reach Reykjavík and have checked into your accommodation, you can check off some more of the exclusive city sites from your bucket list.
-You can find a cosy bar to have a drink in as you reflect on the past days of your adventure, or grab an authentic Icelandic dish from one of the many incredible restaurants around.
+Once you reach Reykjavík and check into your accommodation, you can check off some of the exclusive city sites from your bucket list.
+You can find a cozy bar to have a drink in as you reflect on the past days of your adventure or grab an authentic Icelandic dish from one of the many incredible restaurants around.

 It’s been an adventure, but sadly all things must end.
 Today is a day to grab those final souvenirs, get those last selfies and pack your things.
 You will travel back through the lunar-like landscapes to Keflavík International Airport.